United Nations High Commissioner for Refugees Representation in Cyprus: Refugee issues in Cyprus

 Regarding the situation in the north part of Cyprus which the Government of Cyprus does not have de facto control, there are no socio-economic data available.
 Persons of certain nationalities are detained and deported as soon as possible, most of the time without being given an opportunity to distinguish irregular migrants from persons suffering persecution.
 The overwhelming majority of those individuals who succeed in entering into the north without being detected, cross the "Green Line" and apply to the Government of Cyprus.
 Applicants in the north are examined by UNHCR.

+In 2023 some 11,617 persons applied for asylum in the RoC.
+In 2024, some 6,777 persons applied for asylum.
+Approximately 20,500 persons’ applications are pending at the Asylum Service and 6,900 persons’ appeals are pending at the International Protection Administrative Court (IPAC), as at end December 2024.